deltachat/deltachat-core-rust/deltachat-repl/README.md

 Or install `qrencode` to fix the crash and run `getqr` again.

 Use the qrcode/openpgp4fpr link to setup the contact on Delta Chat.
-Then write a message to that new contact, after that we can accept the chat in the repl tool and send a reply:
+Then write a message to that new contact, after that you can accept the chat in the REPL tool and send a reply:

 ```
 listchats